jmcabo/avgtime/README.md

 _Even when doing dramatic optimizations, as opposed to little ones,
-ie: reducing time complexity by using better algorithms, we must make sure that it was worthy and keep constant times in check._
+ie: reducing time complexity by using better algorithms, we must make sure that it was worth it and keep constant times in check._